smart-edge-open/EMCO/docs/user/Emco_Integrity_Access_Management.md

 ```

 #### Enable Istio Authentication and Authorization Policy
 Install an Authentication Policy for the Keycloak server being used.
+Check this document on how to configure Keycloak.
 After these 2 policies are applied access to EMCO can happen only with an access token retrieved from Keycloak.

 ```shell
 apiVersion: security.istio.io/v1beta1